spryker/spryker-docs/docs/scos/user/user-guides/202005.0/shop-user-guide/shop-guide-customer-account/shop-guide-returns-management/shop-guide-creating-a-return.md

 title: Shop Guide - Creating a Return
 description: This article describes how to create a return in the Spryker Storefront.
 originalLink: https://documentation.spryker.com/v5/docs/shop-guide-creating-a-return
+originalArticleId: 2912886c-7abc-48df-a373-85c7c946ed20
 redirect_from:
   - /v5/docs/shop-guide-creating-a-return
   - /v5/docs/en/shop-guide-creating-a-return
 ---

-If you are not satisfied with the order items received from the seller or don’t need the items anymore, and the items are [returnable](https://documentation.spryker.com/docs/en/return-management-feature-overview) according to the Return Policy, you can return them.
+If you are not satisfied with the order items received from the seller or don’t need the items anymore, and the items are [returnable](/docs/scos/dev/features/202005.0/order-management/return-management/return-management-feature-overview.html) according to the Return Policy, you can return them.

 To return items from your order: